open-prophetdb/biomedgps-data/README.md

 A repo for building a knowledge graph and training knowledge graph embedding models for drug repurposing and disease mechanism research.

 Follow the [DocWebsite](https://open-prophetdb.github.io/biomedgps-data/) to learn more about this project.
+This DocWebsite is built on all markdown files in this repository.
+So you can also read the markdown files in this repository to learn more about this project.

 ## Introduction